 What We Do

-Keep you informed of the state's environmental progress
+Keep you informed

 You can contact the Council when you believe someone (or some agency) might be violating environmental laws.
 The Council will investigate.
 On occasion, residents report activities that are damaging to the environment but cannot be addressed under current laws; in those cases, the Council will recommend that the General Assembly amend the relevant laws.
 Sometimes a single complaint will result in a special report.